 - Strategies for robust climate adaptation and resilient infrastructure;

 - Implementing the Gender Action Plan – Methodologies for assessing gender impact on climate policy.

 Contributions consisted of a mix of analyses (including of NDCs, existing policy frameworks, data availability to assess progress, capacity gaps, etc.), innovative ideas to foster implementation, and tools to support policy decisions.

 The presentations for each session are available to download below.
-The conference report will be available for download later this year.

 Day 1: Exploring Actionable Research Ideas